What is a quality gate?

-- Enforce code quality consistency accros the entire project
+Enforce code quality consistency across the entire project

-- Ensure that new committed code doesn't introduce problems
+Ensure that newly committed code doesn't introduce problems

 Ensure issues are addressed before being merged

 Before to start

-Before proceed on creating a quality gate in your VCS for your repo, you must enable the Clayton Automation for your project.
+Before proceed with creating a quality gate in your VCS for your repo, you must enable the Clayton Automation for your project.